Uptane Standard for Design and Implementation 2.1.0

 The following use cases provide a number of scenarios illustrating the manner in which software updates could be accomplished using Uptane.

-- all secondaries that are updated via OTA perform full or partial verification; and
+- all Secondaries that are updated via OTA at least perform partial verification; and

-- all other ECUs that do not perform verification cannot be updated via OTA.
+- any ECUs that do not perform any type of verification cannot be updated via OTA.

 An OEM has issued a recall to address a problem with a keyless entry device that has been locking people out of their cars.
 The OEM prepares an updated flash image in the manner described above.
 The OEM then ships USB flash drives to vehicle owners and dealerships that allow those parties to update the firmware of their vehicles.